-A first course for students in engineering and the physical sciences.
-Topics include vectors (two and three dimensions, dot products, cross products, and triple products), statics of particles and rigid bodies, laws of dry friction, and kinematics and kinetics of particles.
+This is a course for students in engineering and physical sciences.
+Topics include vectors (two and three dimensions, dot products, cross products, and triple products), statics of particles and rigid bodies, structural analysis, internal forces, laws of dry friction, and kinematics and kinetics of particles.